Head of School’s welcome for the New Academic Year 2021-2022

 The administrative and academic teams of the LFIB are very happy to welcome you for this new academic year and wish you an excellent year 2021-2022.

-Your choice of the Lycée Français International de Bangkok is proof of the confidence you have in the teaching staff and the reputation of the school.
-It is also, more broadly, a testament to the confidence you place in French education and your attachment to the exceptional network of the AEFE.
-Finally, it shows the confidence you place in the school in its management of the health crisis we are still going through.
-For many parents, this crisis has a strong economic impact, so we would like to thank them particularly for the efforts made for the schooling of their children.
+Your choice of the Lycée Français International de Bangkok demonstrates the trust you have in the academic teams and the reputation of the school.
+In a broader sense, it is also a testament to the confidence you place in French education and your attachment to the exceptional network of the AEFE.
+Finally, it shows the confidence you place in the school in its management of the ongoing health crisis and in the implementation of distance learning (EAD).

-In the context of a school with an agreement, the participation of parents is an asset.
-The Fondation Française pour l’Education, the managing body of the school, closely associates the Parents’ Association with the smooth running of the school, particularly in the control of budget execution, the regularity of financial management and the monitoring of expenditures.
+In the context of a school defined by a convention with the AEFE, the participation of parents is an important asset.
+The Fondation Française pour l’Education, which is the managing entity of the school, emphasizes the importance of the participation of the Parents’ Association (APE), particularly in terms of the control of budget execution, efficient financial management and the monitoring of expenditures.
 The APE also participates in several working committees covering, among other areas, staff recruitment, contracts for outsourced services and finance.

 Chananao VARUNYOU and Yvan SCHMITT